timofei-tonu/3CU/README.md

 # 3CU
 Organizational tool: categorizes files in folders, combines folder content, cleans up folder content.

-To save you time and trouble, the software has been built in Python 3.5 , under Windows 7.
+To save you time and trouble, the software has been built in Python 3.5 , on Windows 7 32-bit machine.
 The distribution covers this combination.

 Now, a surface description of 3CU.